TimWilde/timwilde.github.io/_posts/2022-09-14-jwt-token-revocation-in-asp-net.md

 I'm going to assume that you have authentication and authorization working with JWT tokens in your ASP.NET Web API already: users of your app can sign _in_ &mdash; signing out is the problem.

 Perhaps your project has a mobile or single page application front-end that sends user credentials to a RESTful-ish[^1] API that responds with a JWT token if they are valid.
-The presence of the token indicates authentication (the user has proven their identity) and the claims in the token, if any, define the roles the user is authorised to perform.
+The presence of the token indicates authentication (the user has proven their identity) and the claims in the token, if any, define the roles the user is authorized to perform.

 [^1]: Everyone _starts_ with a RESTful API...